-The prevention and treatment of communication disorders among children, including the use of e-health and innovative solutions is one of priorities in the field of public health during just started Polish Presidency of the Council of the European Union.
+The prevention, screening and treatment of communication disorders among children, including the use of e-health and innovative solutions, is one of the priorities in the field of public health during just started Polish Presidency of the Council of the European Union.
 Official information can be found here.

 In accordance with that, “European consensus on hearing, sight and speech screenings for children beginning the school education” was signed in Warsaw, as one of the main tools for the implementation of the priority.
-This initiative is a continuation of unique Polish researches in that field started 18 years ago by IFiPS (Institute of Physiology and Pathology of Hearing) in Warsaw.
-In 2011 only, IFiPS will examine hearing of 200.000 pupils nationwide.
-Screening programs showed that 20% of primary school pupils suffered hearing disorders.
+This initiative is a continuation of unique Polish research in that field started 18 years ago by IFiPS (Institute of Physiology and Pathology of Hearing) in Warsaw.
+In 2011 only, IFiPS will examine the hearing of 200.000 pupils nationwide.
+Screening programs showed that 20% of primary school pupils suffered from hearing disorders.
 Around 60% of these cases were diagnosed for the first time and led to earlier medical interventions.

 Noise exposure prevention

-One of the most important factors causing increase of hearing disorders among children is noise.
+One of the most important factors causing an increase in hearing disorders among children is noise.

 Prof. Henryk Skarżyński, IFPiS director and chairman of the International Center of Hearing and Speech in Kajetany says:

-Talking about risks connected with noise doesn’t mean that we want to prohibit listening to the music, as some teenagers think, but we ask for more respect for silence.
+Talking about risks connected with noise doesn’t mean that we want to prohibit listening to music, as some teenagers think, but we ask for more respect for silence.
 Screening showed us just how many are affected!